 On December 15, 2019, the University acquired an undivided 50% interest in St. Christopher's Hospital for Children and certain pediatric medicine physician practices ("St. Christopher's") from the bankruptcy estate of the American Academic Health System ("AAHS") in a joint venture with Tower Health.
-As of June 30, 2021 and 2020, the University has recorded the value of its interest in a partnership for St. Christopher's Hospital of (\$23.9 million) and \$33.4 million, respectively, within investments (Note 5).
-Drexel's share of the operating losses/gains of (\$57 million) and \$3 million have been reflected within realized and unrealized gains/(losses) on investments as of June 30, 2021 and 2020, respectively.
+As of June 30, 2022 and 2021, the University has recorded the value of its interest in a partnership for St. Christopher's Hospital of (\$28.6 million) and (\$23.9 million), respectively, within investments (Note 5).
+Drexel's share of the operating losses of (\$4.7 million) and (\$57.3 million) have been reflected within realized and unrealized gains/(losses) on investments as of June 30, 2022 and 2021, respectively.

-In addition to the purchase, Drexel University and Tower Health each provided a \$85 million working capital line of credit to support the joint venture.
+In addition to the purchase, Drexel University and Tower Health each provided a \$85.0 million working capital line of credit to support the joint venture.
 Tower Health oversees the operations of the hospital with Drexel overseeing medical education and research at St. Christopher's.
 The acquisition of St. Christopher's ensured the continued operation of the hospital and an essential academic medical education training site for Drexel's College of Medicine and Drexel's health science professions.

-As of June 30, 2021 and 2020, the University recorded a receivable for the outstanding line of credit balance of \$70.5 million and \$30 million from St. Christopher's Hospital within prepaid and other assets.
-While St. Christopher's Hospital has plans to return to profitability, due primarily to the current operating losses and uncertainty resulting from COVID-19, the University has established a \$35.25 million reserve against the \$70.5 million outstanding balance on the line of credit supporting the St. Christopher's Children Hospital's operations.
+As of June 30, 2022 and 2021, the University recorded a receivable for the outstanding line of credit balance of \$70.5 million from St. Christopher's Hospital within prepaid and other assets.
+While St. Christopher's Hospital has plans to return to profitability, due primarily to the current operating losses and uncertainty resulting from COVID-19, the University established a \$35.3 million reserve against the \$70.5 million outstanding balance on the line of credit supporting the St. Christopher's Children Hospital's operations.